Quinnca77/Noqturne/README.md

 ## Usage
 This application has three main use cases:
-- Tag all `mp3` files in the Downloads folder
+- Tag all `mp3` files in a specified folder (by default your Downloads folder)
 - Download a song or playlist of songs and tag them immediately after
-- Tag an individual song (any directory) with the thumbnail of a specified YouTube video
+- Tag an individual song with the thumbnail of a specified YouTube video

 All of these are very straight-forward, but be aware that the cover art finding is done on the **mp3 file title!** If your mp3 file title is complete nonsense, expect for the found cover art to match that nonsense.